Search Posts

 It is a responsible form of government

 The no-confidence vote is one of the distinctive features of the parliamentary system of government.
 This mechanism, which is unusual in presidential systems, enables the government to be overthrown in the event that parliament no longer supports it.
-A vote of no confidence in the executive branch of government in the united states could occur, but the current administration would remain in place.
+Citizens are more likely to support the government because they have the power to vote them out if they agree with waht they are doing.
+A vote of no confidence in the executive branch of government in the United States could occur, but the current administration would remain in place.

 Direct representations are fewer under this system of government at the local level.
 That is because it compels elected officials to compromise their positions in order to align with what the majority supports.
 These worries are frequently unrelated to the situation in the real world and may not adequately address the plight of the governed.